1965 visit by Pope Paul VI to the United States

 Pope Paul VI visited New York City on October 4, 1965.
 This was the first time that a pope had visited the United States in particular and the Americas as a whole.

 The purpose of the trip was for Paul VI to give a speech before the United Nations General Assembly regarding world peace.
 In addition to his speech at the UN's headquarters, the pope held a Mass service at Yankee Stadium, blessed Cardinal Francis Spellman at St. Patrick's Cathedral, spoke with President Lyndon B. Johnson at the Waldorf Astoria New York, and visited the Vatican City's pavilion at the 1964 New York World's Fair.
 It is estimated that at least 1 million people saw the pope in person, while 100 million watched his visit on television.
 After the visit, a shrine was erected at the site of the pavilion honoring the pope.
-Several other popes have also visited New York City, with several holding large Mass services at Yankee Stadium.

 Background

 Purpose

 The primary purpose of Pope Paul VI's trip to New York City was to speak before the United Nations regarding peace, especially with regard to a recent conflict between India and Pakistan.
 In light of this, the pope selected October 4, 1965, as the date for his visit.
 The date was the feast day for Francis of Assisi, the namesake of the American city of San Francisco, which had been the birthplace of the United Nations.
 The trip would follow several others that the pope had taken prior, including to the Holy Land and to India, with Newsweek opining in contemporary reporting that "Paul VI is clearly seeking for the Vatican the same kind of recognition and broader audience that secular leaders seek with their own state visits".
 The magazine also stated that the trips were part of a broader mission, initiated by Paul VI's predecessor Pope John XXIII, to increase the church's engagement with the secular world.
 To that end, Paul VI was the first pope to travel outside of Italy since 1809.